rubesMN/jsonapi-serializer/README.md

 # JSON:API Serialization Library

-A fast [JSON:API](https://jsonapi.org/) serializer for Ruby Objects.
+A fast serializer for Ruby Objects not in the jsonapi spec.
+Just get your stuff fast. thats it

-Previously this project was called **fast_jsonapi**, we forked the project and renamed it to **jsonapi/serializer** in order to keep it alive.
+Previously this project was called **jsonapi-serializer**, we forked the project and renamed it to **jsonapi/serializer** in order to remove restrictions around nested 'include'd objects being within a completely separate key making parsing json not the way pretty much most of the internet does it.
+Also, disliked the 'attributes', 'type' and 'relationships' keys and even the concepts of relationships being specified with only an ID and type,..  but kept the 'meta' and '_links'

+Also, nobody changes the README file for any changes they do,.. which is frustrating.

-We would like to thank the Netflix team for the initial work and to all our contributors and users for the continuous support!
+I would like to thank the Netflix teamand the jsonapi-serializer teams for their initial work!

 # Performance Comparison